xray-forge/stalker-xrf-engine/README.md

 - When creating forms, use [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html)
 - When mod compilation happens, JSX is transformed to valid XML
-- All coordinates with (x, y) are based on parent (not XML child, rather script register parent) and are not absolute
+- All coordinates with (x, y) are based on 'attach' parent (not XML child, rather script register parent) and related
+- Use `preview` command to preview forms and develop faster, example: `npm run preview menu`

-For examples check `src/mod/ui`.
+For examples check: `src/mod/ui`.

 ## 🏗️ Development utils